 Why we chose it

-'These premium golf balls are considered by many to be some of the best.
+'These premium golf balls are considered by many people to be some of the best.

 'If you're looking for something affordable and perhaps a little more unique, the personalised golf set from Not On The High Street could be worth a look – you get a pair of golf balls with custom initials and six tees in the box.'